tgrospic/rnode-grpc-js/README.md

 # Run CLI command with an option to specify RNode version (Git repo release tag)
 rnode-grpc --rnode-version v0.9.12
 ```
-Generated TypeScript definitions are complete with _dynamic_ `Either` type converted to `Promise<T>` type.
-All the plumbing is done by the library. :smile:
+Generated TypeScript definitions are complete with the conversion of response errors inside the message to `Promise` errors.
+For RNode after `v0.9.14` version `ServiceError` type is converted and on previous versions the same conversion is done on a _dynamic_ `Either` type. :smile:

 ```typescript
 // Typescipt generated interface from RNode v0.9.12 protbuf definitions